richard-viney/ig_markets/README.md

 # Print account dealing performance from the last 90 days, broken down by the EPICs that were traded
 ig_markets performance --days 90

+# Print an updating live display of account balances, positions and working orders
+ig_markets stream

 # Print raw streaming details of account balances, trading actions, and the price of the EURUSD pair
 ig_markets stream raw --accounts --trades --markets CS.D.EURUSD.CFD.IP